 YOU CAN STILL SUE OTHER DRIVER IN CAR ACCIDENT EVEN IF YOU WERE DRIVING WITHOUT INSURANCE

-The caller is always concerned about the criminal consequences, i.e. will they go to jail for driving without insurance – generally the answer is no. But they also want to know if the car accident was the other driver’s fault, can they still get compensation from the other driver’s insurance even though they themselves were driving without insurance – generally the answer is yes.
+The caller is always concerned about the criminal consequences; i.e. will they go to jail for driving without insurance?
+Generally, the answer is no (although there will be a citation and a fine).
+But they also want to know if they can still get compensation from the other driver’s insurance even though their own car was uninsured?
+Generally, the answer is yes if the accident was the other driver’s fault.
 To start with, if the other driver is at fault, their insurance still has to pay for the damage to your car even if you were driving without insurance.

-The biggest penalty to you for driving with no car insurance when the accident is not your fault, is that you lose No-Fault benefits for your injury.
-Generally your own auto insurance immediately pays the first $20,000 of medical bills and $20,000 of lost wages after a car accident regardless of who was at fault.
-If you were driving with no insurance, you will lose that benefit even if the other driver was at fault.
+There are some consequences to not having auto insurance when you are in an accident.
+Probably the biggest consequence is that you can’t get No-Fault benefits for your injury.
+Usually, your own auto insurance immediately pays the first $20,000 of medical bills and $20,000 of lost wages after a car accident, regardless of who was at fault.
+If you were driving without insurance, you will lose that benefit even if the other driver was at fault.
 However, if you are injured in a car accident that is the other driver’s fault, their insurance still ultimately has to pay your medical bills, wage loss, and other compensation – just not immediately after the accident the way your No-Fault insurance would have.